Rights and Freedoms

 - brings historical events and people to life

 - involves students in group activities and quizzes

 - provides pre and post activities for students and teachers

 Information packs for each educational setting can be downloaded below:

 - Program information pack and curriculum Links (PDF, 1MB)

-- Set-Up Instructions information pack - Teachers (PDF, 725KB)
+- Set-Up Instructions, information and speeches pack - Teachers (PDF, 725KB)

-- Set-Up Instructions information pack - Parents (PDF, 1MB)
+- Set-Up Instructions, information and speeches pack - Parents (PDF, 1MB)

 Pre and post activities/sites for classroom use: